Yoav666s/dnd-wiki/_pages/reckonfear.md

 | 12 | +4 |

 ## Defense Rank
-Your DR equals your to your Agility Modifier plus your Resilience Modifier plus 2.
+Your DR equals to your Agility Modifier plus your Resilience Modifier plus 2.

 **Odd Defense Ranks.** If your DR is an odd number, the DT on attack rolls against you is your DR minus 1.